raphmelo/repo-remoto/README.md

-# repo-remoto
+# repo-remoto depois do clone

-comentario feito antes do clone
+comentario feito depois do clone